jmoujaled/myMeetingMinutesApp/docs/upgrade-overview-for-everyone.md

 ## Recording quality-of-life
 - **Safari behaves now** – The recorder figures out which formats each browser can handle.
 Safari gets a friendly filename that matches Chrome (`meeting-2025-…`) instead of the unreadable `com.apple.WebKit.WebContent.xpc` placeholder.
-- **Uploads stay small** – Safari audio is transcoded to MP3 (about 6–10× smaller than WAV) before uploading to Speechmatics, with WAV as a quiet fallback.
-Chrome keeps its efficient WebM recording.
+- **Uploads stay small** – Safari uploads AAC/MP4 while Chrome uses WebM/Opus.
+We only fall back to WAV if the browser can’t package the audio, so files stay compact.

 ## Easy downloads
 - Want to save the transcript?
 Grab it as plain text, SRT subtitles, or raw JSON.
 You can also download the OpenAI minutes as a Markdown file.